10 Tips On How To Improve Onboarding Experience

 A customer journey map can tell you the pivotal moments that run through a user’s mind as they make their way through the onboarding experience.
 Make sure to take note of these key moments as this will tell you how they will affect the user experience.

 Remember that this product may be unfamiliar, which means having a short and concise onboarding experience will be more effective.

 Users do not want to be overloaded with information, especially when reading like a school textbook.
 This will result in a bad user experience and push a user to halt engagement.
 Keep it short and concise, which is more convenient for users.

 Therefore keep your screens to no more than 6!

 Evernote’s onboarding experience uses short and simple sentences.

 #4 WHY AND WHEN MATTERS

 Why should I grant access?
 Why should I make an account?
-These are questions that will run through the mind of the user if there is no clear explanation in the start.
+These are questions that will run through the mind of the user if there is no clear explanation at the start.

-Evernote’s onboarding experience explains as to why permission is needed and the benefit of allowing this.
+Evernote’s onboarding experience explains why permission is needed and the benefit of allowing this.

 #5 KEEP IT CONSISTENT